Work with the 3D windowThe program can create a 3D model from the 2D image data of the files of a DICOM series.

 "Diffusion Factor" slider control

-Adjust the relation between the diffusion and ambient ligths.
+Adjust the relation between the diffusion and ambient lights.
 The "Diffusion Factor" is a part of the current transfer function and saved with it.

 A low diffusion value creates a smooth model and a high diffusion value creates a sharp model.